Our Production Process

 STEP 1 - Copyediting and typesetting

-Once accepted, your manuscript will be assigned to a production editor or a project manager, whose job it is to oversee the all the production processes from unedited manuscript to final files for publication.
-The production editor or project manager will be your primary contact during production and their name and details will be given to you when the book is handed into production.
+- Once accepted, your manuscript will be assigned to a production editor or a project manager, whose job it is to oversee the all the production processes from unedited manuscript to final files for print and electronic publication.
+The production editor or project manager will be the primary contact during production and will be in touch with you soon after the manuscript is delivered to production.

 How you can help:

-We may have queries during the copyediting process.
-Your production editor/ project manager will run through these with you.
+- We may have queries during the copyediting process.
+Your production editor or the copyeditor will run through these with you.

-Please notify us if you will be away for any periods of time during the production process.
-Your contact will supply a schedule.
+- Your contact will supply a schedule for the production process.
+Please notify the production editor if you will be away for any periods of time during the production process.

 STEP 2 - Proofing and indexing

-We then ensure that all proof corrections have been accurately made.
+- Your production editor then ensures that all proof corrections have been accurately made.